Reseller & Partner playbook

 1. Collect public data on your target reseller before calculating, Microsoft partnership tier, customer segments, capability gaps, and hiring signals.

-4. Label all variables as sourced (real data) or estimated (benchmarks) before using any figure externally.
+4. Label every variable as sourced (real data) or estimated (benchmark).
+If you can't source it, don't quote it externally.

-Done well: A quantified EDP for your top target resellers with a headline revenue figure ready to use in outreach, and all variables labelled sourced or estimated.
+Done well: An internal EDP model for your top target resellers, with variables labelled sourced or estimated.
+Used for prioritisation, not for outreach copy.

 The practice lead who owns the capability gap will champion you internally.
 The executive sponsor approves.
 Win the champion first, they sell up.
 The CEO is three layers removed from the problem.